-- For interdisciplinary programs, faculty teaching non-business courses. - Faculty teaching courses or modules that service the general university population (for example accounting for nonbusiness majors).3 - Lower-level business communications courses where basic oral and written communications is the primary content. - Courses serviced outside the business school (e.g., business law taught in the law school, economics taught in a college of arts and letters or a separate school of economics, or information systems taught in the school of computing.) - Non-business courses that are prerequisites to business, such as calculus and/or statistics courses serviced outside the business school, or foreign language classes.4 - Faculty teaching in partner schools supporting a collaborative provision program that is deemed out of scope for the AACSB-accredited school.5 - Faculty supporting any transfer credit such as advanced placement courses, dual credit courses through high school and university arrangements, courses transferred in through articulation agreements, or study abroad courses transferred - Faculty members who are solely dedicated to the delivery of non-credit executive education programs, non-credit certificates, etc. For faculty who deliver both noncredit executive education and credit-bearing courses, the faculty member should be included in the tables with respect to the credit-bearing courses only. - Faculty members who terminated employment with the school prior to the most recently completed regular academic year should not be included in Table 3-1.
-However, faculty who left mid-year for the most recent regular academic year of record (i.e., they left during the self-study year) may be included for the portion of the year they were a faculty member, with an appropriate footnote to denote that the faculty member has left.
-Percent of time devoted to mission should be adjusted accordingly.
-For example, a full-time faculty member who left midway through the self-study year would be reflected as 50 percent
+- For interdisciplinary programs, faculty teaching non-business courses. - Faculty teaching courses or modules that service the general university population (for example accounting for nonbusiness majors).3 - Lower-level business communications courses where basic oral and written communications is the primary content. - Courses serviced outside the business school that are taught from the perspective of a non-business discipline (e.g., business law taught in the law school, economics taught in a college of arts and letters or a separate school of economics that is social science oriented, or information systems taught in the school of computing from a computer science perspective.) - Non-business courses that are prerequisites to business taught from a non-business perspective, such as calculus and/or statistics courses serviced outside the business school, or foreign language classes.4 - Faculty teaching in partner schools supporting a collaborative provision program that is deemed out of scope for the AACSB-accredited school.5 - Faculty supporting any transfer credit such as advanced placement courses, dual credit courses through high school and university arrangements, courses transferred in through articulation agreements, or study abroad courses transferred in. - Faculty members who are solely dedicated to the delivery of non-credit executive education programs, non-credit certificates, etc. For faculty who deliver both noncredit executive education and credit-bearing courses, the faculty member should be included in the tables with respect to the credit-bearing courses only. - Faculty members who terminated employment with the school prior to the most recently completed regular academic year should not be included in Table 3-1.
+However, faculty who left mid-year for the most recent regular academic year of